-- We will further refine our core competence in oils and fats. • In addition to offering products derived from oils and fats, we will leverage our strengths to serve as a platform to create new functions for food as a mechanism that allows other food and ingredient manufacturers to participate in and create new value together. - and increase people's beauty and vitality. - In addition to the fundamental energy of oils and fats and the energy of unique and diverse values, we have positioned the energy produced by materials, technologies, and businesses that exert a synergistic effect with oils and fats as "energy for living." - We will become a corporate group that is committed to delivering "energy for living" to as many people as possible.
+- We will further refine our core competence in oils and fats. - In addition to offering products derived from oils and fats, we will leverage our strengths to serve as a platform to create new functions for food as a mechanism that allows other food and ingredient manufacturers to participate in and create new value together. - The value of oils and fats lies in the dense, fundamental energy that people need to live.
+This energy also has infinite potential-to make meals more delicious, improve people's health through their nutritional components, and increase people's beauty and vitality. - In addition to the fundamental energy of oils and fats and the energy of unique and diverse values, we have positioned the energy produced by materials, technologies, and businesses that exert a synergistic effect with oils and fats as "energy for living." - We will become a corporate group that is committed to delivering "energy for living" to as many people as possible.